xdevplatform/search-tweets-python/README.rst

   --max-results 100 \
   --results-per-call 100 \
   --query "(snow OR rain) has:media -is:retweet" \
-  --filename-prefix beyonce_geo \
+  --filename-prefix weather_pic \
   --no-print-stream
 One or more custom headers can be specified from the command line, using the --extra-headers argument and a JSON-formatted string representing a dictionary of extra headers:

 search_tweets.py \
   --query "(snow OR rain) has:media -is:retweet" \
   --extra-headers '{"<MY_HEADER_KEY>":"<MY_HEADER_VALUE>"}'
 Options can be passed via a configuration file (either ini or YAML).
-Example files can be found in the tools/api_config_example.config or ./tools/api_yaml_example.yaml files, which might look like this:
+Example files can be found in the config/api_config_example.config or config/api_yaml_example.yaml files, which might look like this:

 [search_rules]
 start_time = 2020-05-01